 How to Set a Competitive Rental Price?

-To determine how much should i charge for rent for a room, consider:
+To determine how much I should charge for rent for a room, consider:

 - Local Market Rates: Research rental listings in your area.
 Look up similar offerings like bedrooms for rent in Brooklyn if you’re in an urban setting.